2796gaurav/mcpconn/docs/index.md

 - **Built-in Guardrails**: Protect your application with content filtering, PII masking, and injection detection.
 - **Conversation Management**: Easily manage conversation history, context, and persistence.
 - **Asynchronous by Design**: Built with `asyncio` for high-performance, non-blocking I/O.
 - **Extensible**: Easily add new LLM providers, transports, or guardrails.

-Ready to dive in?
-Check out the [Getting Started](getting-started.md) guide.